great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_snowflake.md

    ```
     Replace `YOUR_ORGANIZATION_ID` and `YOUR_ACCESS_TOKEN` with the values you copied previously.

+3. Optional.
+If you created a temporary file to record your user access token and Organization ID, delete it.

-3. Create and save a file named `deployment.yaml`, with the following configuration:
+4. Create and save a file named `deployment.yaml`, with the following configuration:

    ```yaml
    apiVersion: apps/v1